 Clean, shiny, healthy, well-groomed nails are a sign of personal hygiene as well as beauty.

-The bare minimum nail care is to wash them thoroughly to remove the dirt settled inside, trim and file them regularly, and apply a nail cream or oil to keep them moisturized.
+The bare minimum of nail care is to wash them thoroughly to remove the dirt settled inside, trim and file them regularly, and apply a nail cream or oil to keep them moisturized.
 If you are feeling particularly indulgent, go for manicures from time to time.

 While all these topical measures are pretty essential, people often overlook another equally important aspect of nail care, which is consuming a healthy diet.